 - Work 13 and a half hours in one day to earn $100

-If you’re wondering how to make $100 a day online, don’t overlook using Amazon as part of your strategy.
-Amazon’s Mechanical Turk (MTurk) gives you the opportunity to take surveys and do other kinds of micro-gigs for a small cash reward.
+Amazon’s Mechanical Turk (MTurk) gives you the opportunity to take surveys and do other kinds of micro-gigs for small cash rewards.

-One of our staff members did a deep dive on working MTurk gigs.
-He spent 30 minutes a day for a month and managed to earn $110!
+One member of Team Clark did a deep dive on working MTurk gigs.
+He spent 30 minutes a day for a month and managed to earn $110.
 That works out to be about $7.30/hour.
 You can read all about his experience here.

-However, we should make one final point: While it’s easy to complete MTurk tasks while sitting on the couch watching TV, the work can be repetitive and boring.
+It’s important to note that MTurk tasks can be repetitive and boring.
 You probably wouldn’t want to plan on doing this more than a few hours a day.

 - Potential earnings: $16 to $22 an hour

-Apps like Shipt and Instacart give you the opportunity to pick up grocery orders and deliver them to people’s homes.
-All you need to get started is to be 18+, have a smartphone, valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.
+Apps such as Shipt and Instacart pay you to pick up grocery orders and deliver them to people’s homes.
+You need to be at least 18 years old and have a smartphone, a valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.

-Shipt says you can earn anywhere between $16 to $22 an hour.
+Various sources cite hourly Shipt wages between $12 to $22 an hour.
 There’s the potential to earn even more when you factor in tips.

 - Potential earnings: $20/hour (assuming you can do four tasks in an hour)